-Église Saint-Eustache In Paris – Nine Things To Know
+Église Saint-Eustache In Paris – The Church & The Quartier

 Like many Paris churches, it took a long time to complete.
-St-Eustache was built over a hundred-year period, between 1532 and 1632.
-Its enormous dimensions, 346 feet long with a 112-foot-high nave, make it more cathedral than church.
+Saint-Eustache was built over a hundred-year period, between 1532 and 1632.
+Its enormous dimensions — 346 feet long with a 112-foot-high nave — make it more cathedral than church.
 And the cherry on top (so to speak) is its gigantic church organ.
 With 8,000 pipes, it's the largest organ in France.
 Let's take a look at even more reasons to visit this historic Paris church.

 line